harrisonlab/rootstock_AlleleSeq/README.md

 ##### Convert to AlleleSeq format

-Output is in ROOT format which needs to be converted to an AlleleSeq CNV format. alleleSeq_cnvScript can do this.
+Output is in ROOT format which needs to be converted to an AlleleSeq CNV format*. alleleSeq_cnvScript can do this.
 The wrapper script was edited to reflect our environment and the makefile needed editing to reflect the locaction of root (root puts its files in a root folder under lib/include).

 This pipeline makes a build specific to each root file, therefore the following files were copied from $ROOTSTOCK/alleleSeq_cnvScript to $ROOTSTOCK/allele/m27/m27_alleleSeq_cnvScript and $ROOTSTOCK/allele/m116/m116_alleleSeq_cnvScript: